 Around the DN since our last open thread:

-Vikings news from other sources and news from the rest of the league:
+Vikings news from other sources and news from around the rest of the NFL:

 Again, we all know the rules, but in case someone is new:

 With that, the beer light is on and the bar is open.
-Belly up and tie one on.
-Don’t forget to tip your waitress, and try the child-like optimism
+Belly up & tie one on.
+Don’t forget to tip your waitress, & try the tiger meat.